Skip to content

 sh

-simdeck daemon restart --video-codec software --stream-quality ci-software
+simdeck service restart --video-codec software --stream-quality ci-software

 Stream stutters or refreshes repeatedly